-Trimming beyond that creates a thin and narrow “hurricane cut” that’s not good for the health or look of your tree.
+Trimming beyond that creates a thin and narrow “hurricane cut” (see photo on the right) that’s not good for the health or look of your tree.
 Palm trees need a full, circular canopy of healthy, green fronds to continue to grow and defend against pests.

 Depending on the size of your palm tree, pruning shears or a saw will do the job.
 If you need to trim tall palm trees, call in a certified arborist.
 Attempting to climb a ladder, while wielding pruning tools, puts you in danger.